Japanese Communist Party: Central organization

 According to the party constitution, the highest body of the JCP is the Party Congress, organized by the Central Committee every 2–3 years, though it may be postponed in special circumstances.
 Between the congresses, the highest body is the Central Committee, elected by the Party Congress.
 The Central Committee meets two times every year and can also hold a plenum at the request of one-third of its membership.

 The Central Committee is made out of regular and alternate members; the latter can participate in Central Committee meetings but cannot vote.
 The Central Committee also elects the executive committee of the Central Committee, and its chairpersons and vice-chairpersons, the head of the Secretariat.
 The current chairman of the executive committee of the Central Committee of the JCP is Tomoko Tamura.
 The Central Committee also appoints the Disciplinary Commission and the Audit Commission, and may elect a Central Committee chairperson; the current Central Committee chair is Kazuo Shii.
 The executive committee manages party affairs between Central Committee meetings.
 It appoints the members of the Secretariat, which manages the day-to-day affairs of the party center, and the Central Organ Paper Editors Commission.
 It also elects the Standing Committee of the executive committee.

 Press

+Women distributing Musansha Shinbun on the streets of Osaka, January 9, 1926.

 Shimbun Akahata (Japanese: Red Flag Newspaper) is the daily organ of the JCP in the form of a national newspaper.
 Musansha Shinbun (Japanese: Proletarian News) was another publication of the party which was circulated between 1925 and 1929.
 Several other newspapers preceded and merged into Red Flag, including Daini Musansha Shinbun (Japanese: The Second Proletarian News), which was merged into Red Flag in 1932.
 Daini Musansha Shinbun was itself the immediate successor to the original The Proletarian News, which was banned by the government in September 1929.
 Daini Musansha Shinbun began publication immediately after the ban.

 In the past, the party published numerous other newspapers as well, including another national paper called Nihon Seiji Shinbun (Japanese: Japan Political News) and a theoretical journal called Zenshin (Japanese: Forward).
 The party also published several regional newspapers such as Class War in and around Kyoto, Osaka and Kobe, Shinetsu Red Flag in Nagano and Hokkaido News in Hokkaido.
 They also published numerous (the exact number is unknown) factory newspapers.
 Some regional newspapers, such as Shin Kanagawa (Japanese: New Kanagawa) in Kanagawa, are still published.